-Today is the Summer Solstice, the longest day of the year!
+Today is the Summer Solstice, the longest day of the year.
+It’s time for some summer lawn care tips!

 It’s also the official start of summer!
 While summer is a time to relax, the hot, dry weather can create stress for our lawns.
 High temperatures, limited rainfall, and even overuse can damage grasses.
 We want our lawns lush and green for outdoor activities, but sometimes we try too hard to fight nature in the process.

-Follow these tips for Summer Lawn Care to achieve a healthy balance!
+Follow these Summer Lawn Care Tips to achieve a healthy balance:

 Mowing Your Lawn